aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgradialgradientelementbuilder/fy/_index.md

 ---
 title: SVGRadialGradientElementBuilder.Fy
 second_title: Aspose.SVG for .NET API Reference
-description: SVGRadialGradientElementBuilder method.
+description: SVGRadialGradientElementBuilder Fy method.
 Sets the fy attribute of the SVG radialGradient element specifying the y-coordinate of the focal point of the gradient
 type: docs
 weight: 80
 url: /net/aspose.svg.builder/svgradialgradientelementbuilder/fy/